From Dance Floors to Airport Terminals: Designing for people to feel inspired

 - 4 min read

-The best spaces don’t feel like what they’re supposed to be.
+The best spaces don’t feel like what we expect them to be.

-This is where the idea of third spaces becomes compelling—but also incomplete.
+This is where the idea of third spaces becomes compelling yet incomplete.

 Third spaces are where people let their guard down.
 Where they linger.
-Where they feel permission to be expressive—to be inspired.
+Where they feel permission to be expressive and be inspired.
 These spaces don’t tell you how to behave; they invite you in and let you decide.

 Airports as the Ultimate Third Space